 The purpose of the New Zealand Coastal Society (NZCS) Professional Development Award (PDA) is to:

 Successful applicants will receive up to NZ$5,000 towards the expenses of pursuing a professional development opportunity that aligns with and advances the mission and vision of NZCS.
-Successful applicants will also receive complimentary registration (valued at NX$500) to the NZCS annual conference to deliver a presentation on the learnings of their PDA activity.
+Successful applicants will also need to attend the NZCS annual conference to deliver a presentation on the learnings of their PDA activity.

 Applications close 5pm 1st May Annually